How Big Is the Demand for New Coffee Shops?

 Ready to open a Just Love Coffee Cafe franchise in your community?

-Just Love Coffee Cafe is a lower-cost investment opportunity with potential for high returns, with the total investment estimate to begin operations on a new coffee shop franchise ranging from $295,500 to $447,000.
+Just Love Coffee Cafe is a lower-cost investment opportunity with potential for high returns.
 Because our build-out costs are lower than other brands in the coffee shop segment, Just Love Coffee Cafe offers a quicker ramp-up time, which allows for a potentially faster return on investment.
-The franchise fee for your Just Love Coffee Cafe is only $39,000.